 A person receiving a bomb threat by phone SHOULD NOT disconnect the call.
-If possible, the call should be transferred to University Police Emergency Communications Center, where it can be handled most effectively.
+Consider attempting to transfer the call to University Police Emergency Communications Center, where it can be handled most effectively.
 If that is not possible, the receiver should remain calm and try to obtain as much information as possible before the caller hangs up.
 In this case, the receiver should immediately contact University Police and provide the information obtained.
-Any bomb threats received through social media should be reported immediately to the University Police (570)-941-7777.
+Any bomb threats received through social media should be reported immediately to University Police at (570) 941-7777 from a cell phone or by dialing 7777 from a campus telephone.